 The many different types of burn injuries stem from a wide range of incidents, and the analysis as to who might be legally responsible for burn injuries is case-specific and sometimes complicated.
 In addition, different time limits will apply and different types of experts will be required for different types of burn injury cases.

 An Experienced California Burn Injury Lawyer Can Guide You

 Answering tough questions about complex liability issues, searching for expert witnesses and gathering evidence are all necessary to successfully pursue a California burn injury case.
 However, when you’ve been seriously injured, are in pain and may be facing extensive medical care, you likely don’t have the time, energy, or mental bandwidth to focus on these issues.
 That’s where we come in.

-At the Thompson Law Offices, our team of burn injury lawyers are committed to pursuing the full value of every burn injury lawsuit claim.
+At the Thompson Law Office, our team of burn injury lawyers are committed to pursuing the full value of every burn injury lawsuit claim.
 While you focus on your recovery, we’ll be focused on building a strong case on your behalf and pushing for the compensation you deserve.
 We have gotten positive burn injury verdicts in the past and we can do the same for you or your loved one.
 You don’t have to go it alone for one more day.
 Request a free consultation from an experienced burn injury lawyer and discover the difference a knowledgeable advocate can make.